microtrain/bootcamp/07-JavaScript/06-Game.md

     speed: 5
   }

-  var spawns = {}
+  //1.
+Initialize an Object of spawns var spawns = {}

-  var spawner = null;
+  //2.
+Initialize a variable for launching spawns. var spawner = null;

   function launchSpawns(){
-    spawner = setInterval(()=>{
+    //3.
+Create a new enemy spawn every 400 ms spawner = setInterval(()=>{
-      //Use psuedo-random strings to name the new spawns var text = "";
+      //4.
+Use psuedo-random strings to name the new spawns var text = "";
       var possible = "abcdefghijklmnopqrstuvwxyz";